MVPD (Multichannel Video Programming Distributor)

 Here are a few other reasons why OTT ads should be in every modern marketing strategy.

 The process of OTT marketing isn’t rocket science–it’s quite simple, really.
-Instead of buying traditional TV spots based on broad demographics, marketers use data-driven technology to serve ads to the right viewers at the right time.
+Instead of buying traditional television advertising spots based on broad demographics, marketers use data-driven technology to serve ads to the right viewers at the right time.

 Not all streaming platforms operate the same way.
 OTT services follow different business models based on how they deliver content and generate revenue.